Haggis (programming language)

 Haggis is a high-level reference programming language used primarily to examine computing science for Scottish pupils taking SQA courses on the subject.
 Haggis is used as a tool to bridge the gap between pseudocode and typical computer programming.

 Haggis is not based on any one language but a mixture that is intended to allow a pupil familiar with any of the many languages used in classrooms to easily understand the syntactic construct being used in an example.
-It has multiple programming paradigms of functional, imperative and object-oriented to suit this purpose.
+It has multiple programming paradigms of functional, imperative, and object oriented to suit this purpose.

-There are three separate language definitions, one for each level at which computing is assessed by the SQA; these are proper subsets of each other, so for example any program contained by the National 5 level language is also well-defined at Higher and Advanced Higher levels.
+There are three separate language definitions, one for each level at which computing is assessed by the SQA; these are proper subsets of each other, so, for example, any program contained by the National 5 level language is also well-defined at Higher and Advanced Higher levels.
 Higher includes the definition of procedures and functions and the use of record types and files, while Advanced Higher includes object-orientation.

 Online Haggis interpreters have been developed to provide a way for examiners and teachers to check their programs are correctly defined and behave as expected.

 Overview

 In Scotland, school-level computing qualifications are awarded by the Scottish Qualifications Authority.
 A decision was made for computing courses that a single choice of programming language for examination should not be mandated: this allows teachers to choose languages as appropriate to context.
-This however leaves the issue of how to examine programming, especially in the light of recent educational research which encourages the teaching of reading and understanding code as a core discipline, which should therefore be examined.
+This, however, leaves the issue of how to examine programming, especially in the light of recent educational research that encourages the teaching of reading and understanding code as a core discipline, which should therefore be examined.